blualg/m-ovito/doc/manual/reference/file_formats/input/gaussian_cube.rst

 Volumetric grid type
 """"""""""""""""""""

-The user interface of the file reader provides an option that controls how the volumetric data should be intepreted by OVITO.
+The user interface of the file reader provides an option that controls how the volumetric data should be interpreted by OVITO.
 The field values may either be attributed to the grid line intersections (the default) or the cell centers:

 .. image:: /images/io/voxel_grid_types.png